jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function creates a ballot box for voting by:
+This function:

-1. Getting the current epoch
+1. Gets the current epoch
-2. Initializing a ballot box for the NCN at the current epoch
+2. Initializes a ballot box for the NCN at the current epoch

 ### `do_cast_vote()`